pascal-fb-martin/housesaga/README.md

 # HouseSaga
 A House web service to maintain consolidated logs from all services.
 ## Overview
-This is a web server application that consolidate events and stores them to files for other web services.
+This is a web server application that consolidate events, sensor data and traces and stores them to files for other web services.

 The service implements a specific behavior: